SerjeiMikailov/serjClibs/README.md

-# Simple math library in C
+# Simple libs in C

 ### To install, run: